 Are You Entrepreneurial-Minded?

-It’s important to diversify your income.
+Look, it’s important to diversify your income.

 Make money not only by getting clients/events, but also having a website and selling photos, or building a business around your passion.